th-koeln/wpf_dig_kom/index.md

 ## Conclusion

 Overall the project was successful.
-Since everyone with a different motivation or a different expectation of the project approached, one cannot assume that each the same experience could take with them.
+Since everyoneapproached with a different motivation or a different expectation of the project, one cannot assume that each the same experience could take with them.
 It was surprising how much you could create in an international team with different group members.
-Unfortunately, there were difficulties in the planning of the project.
-Because each country had a different motivation in the project, the relationship was a little unbalanced.
-For us from Germany it was rather an experience, which is why we did not have the pressure like the French.
+Unfortunately, there were difficulties in planning the project.
+Because each member had a different motivation in the project, the relationship was a little unbalanced.
+For us from
+Germany it was rather an experience, which is why we did not have the pressure like the French.
 I think it would look different if the project were carried out as a full-fledged event.
 Alternatively, the event could be held as an optional subject during a project week.